omsalah0/ecommerce/README.md

 # ecommerce
-the project focus on learning Spring And Java to develop website with the very common approach and features on web development
+The project focus on learning Spring And Java to develop website with the very common approach and features on web development

 # Module Diagrams